Hollywood Knickerbocker Hotel

 Frances was often drunk and had been arrested for drunk driving and disorderly conduct.
 She was a young beautiful rebel that 1943 didn’t know how to handle properly.
 She was reported to be a violent and abusive person, fighting with other patrons at bars and hitting film crew members.
 She was once arrested on Sunset Blvd for walking down the street topless and drunk.
 She was also ticketed for her drunken bouts around town, her public downward spiral was a true Hollywood tragedy.

 Her mother attempted many times to help her daughter and decided to rent a room at the Knickerbocker which is where police traced her when she failed to report to her probation officer as well as neglecting to pay some of her fines due to drinking and driving.
 During this time another studio hairdresser had filed suit against Frances claiming physical abuse and bodily harm.
 On January 13th, 1943 when police attempted to arrest Frances peacefully the situation took a sharp turn for the worst.
 Frances wouldn’t open the door even though it was clear she was inside and behaving erratically.
 Officers gained access inside her room with a hotel pass key.
 Upon entering the room officers saw Frances completely naked, heavily drunk, and in the midst of a mental manic episode.
-She lunged at the officers and started spitting and kicking them.
-The officers had to figure a way to restrain her and forcibly remove her from the room.
-They grabbed the shower curtain to throw over her like you would a rabid animal in an attempt to gain some sort of upper hand in the situation.
+She took her time to try on all of her clothes for the officers.
+After a good while she dressed in a powder blue wool suit and walked with officers down to the lobby.
 She was punching and kicking as screaming the whole time, bringing a lot of attention from patrons and other residents staying at the hotel.
 The words of one reporter at the scene was “She did not surrender peacefully.”
 By the time her squirming naked body was being dragged across the lobby into the squad car, it was very clear that her career was coming to a screeching halt.
 Photos of her have circulated for decades showing a police officer dragging her.

 That photo was taken the next morning while at Santa Monica Court after her arrest from the Knickerbocker.